kgmerk/vscode-moose/README.md

 - fixed bug when parameter is defined before any blocks
 - fixed bug when parameters are defined in GlobalParams block

+### 0.8.1

+- added autosompletion for values of active/inactive parameters

 ## Acknowledgements

 Thanks to Daniel Schwen for supplying code for [MOOSE autocompletion in ATOM.io](https://github.com/dschwen/autocomplete-moose)